davidjentjens/INF1631/README.md

 Projects for the Discrete Structures course at PUC-Rio.

-## Project 1

 We analyzed and proved 3 theorems.
 From these proofs we derived algorithms, which were then implemented in Python.

 Finally, we measured the performance of the algorithms.

 We produced a report using LaTeX.

+## Project 1

+Numeric algorithms

 ## Project 2

-Pending.
+Graph algorithms